-Loan boxes contain both real and replica objects from the museum and archives collections.
+Bring the fun of the museum to your class with one of our loan boxes.
+Each box contains both real and replica objects from the museum and archives collections.

-Book a loan box
+Hire a loan box

 If you have any further questions, please include them when you email the enquiry form.

 Brent’s Gujarati Community: Roots and Changes: Gujarati influences

 Windrush Generation in Brent

 Homes from Brent’s Past (with Mary Seacole, 'home' and 'cultural identity' element)

 The aim of this loans box is to help children develop their knowledge and understanding of the history and experiences of Gujaratis migrating to Britain and particularly Brent.

 This loans box was created by Subrang Arts and includes:

 - 31 pairs of Dandiya dancing sticks and a link to a video to learn a dance using them; female and male dance costumes; male dancer’s cap and saris to try on; hand clappers and metal cymbals to play; traditional embroidered wall hanging to handle and rolling pin and board to role play making chapatis.